Chichester Runners organises a Couch to 5K course for beginners every year, following the well known NHS 9-week Couch to 5K program.

 Couch to 5k involves a mix of running and walking, to gradually build up your fitness and stamina.

 Every session starts and ends with a 5-minute brisk walk, to warm up and cool down.
 In between, this is what you’ll be doing.
-Don’t let the later weeks scare you – the future-you doing those runs will be a different person.
+Don’t let the later weeks scare you – the ‘future-you’ doing those runs will be a different person.

-Week | Monday | Thursday | Weekend |
+| Week | Monday | Thursday | Weekend |

-1 | Run 60s, walk 60s repeat for 8 runs | same as Monday | same as Monday |
+| 1 | Run 60s, walk 60s repeat for 8 runs | same as Monday | same as Monday |

-2 | Run 90s, walk 2 mins repeat for 6 runs | same as Monday | same as Monday |
+| 2 | Run 90s, walk 2 mins repeat for 6 runs | same as Monday | same as Monday |

-3 | Run 90s, walk 90s Run 3 mins, walk 3 mins Run 90s, walk 90s Run 3 mins | same as Monday | same as Monday |
+| 3 | Run 90s, walk 90s Run 3 mins, walk 3 mins Run 90s, walk 90s Run 3 mins | same as Monday | same as Monday |

-4 | Run 3 mins, walk 90s Run 5 mins, walk 2m30s Run 3 mins, walk 90s Run 5 mins | same as Monday | same as Monday |
+| 4 | Run 3 mins, walk 90s Run 5 mins, walk 2m30s Run 3 mins, walk 90s Run 5 mins | same as Monday | same as Monday |

-5 | Run 5 mins Walk 3 mins Run 5 mins | Run 8 mins Walk 5 mins Run 5 mins | Run 20 mins |
+| 5 | Run 5 mins Walk 3 mins Run 5 mins | Run 8 mins Walk 5 mins Run 5 mins | Run 20 mins |

-6 | Run 5 mins, walk 3 mins Run 8 mins, walk 3 mins Run 5 mins | Run 10 mins Walk 3 mins Run 10 mins | Run 25 mins |
+| 7 | Run 5 mins, walk 3 mins Run 8 mins, walk 3 mins Run 5 mins | Run 10 mins Walk 3 mins Run 10 mins | Run 25 mins |

-7 | Run 25 mins | Run 25 mins | Run 25 mins |
+| 8 | Run 25 mins | Run 25 mins | Run 25 mins |

-8 | Run 28 mins | Run 28 mins | Run 28 mins |
+| 9 | Run 28 mins | Run 28 mins | Run 28 mins |

-9 | Run 30 mins | Run 30 mins | Run 30 mins |
+| 10 | Run 30 mins | Run 30 mins | Run 30 mins |

 Getting Ready

-Running requires little equipment, but wearing sports kit and a comfortable pair of running shoes that suit your foot-type will help.
-A bottle of water may be useful in warmer weather.
+Running doesn’t require expensive equipment, but definitely a great sports bra (for some of us) and a good pair of running shoes that suit your foot type (for all of us) will help improve comfort.
+Also building up to walking for 30 minutes will set you up for starting the course.
+A bottle of water will be useful in warmer weather.

 If you have any health concerns about beginning an exercise regime then please discuss it with a medical professional first.